rigetti/grove/docs/teleportation/teleportation_overview.rst

 and Bob) are trying to transmit a state from one to another.
 They start with an Alice having half of an entangled bell pair (Bob having the other half) and Alice with a third qubit that she would like to transmit to Bob.
-Alice then entangles the third qubit with the Bell pair, measures both her qubits, and sends the measurement result :math:`\{0, 1\}_{2}` to Bob.
+Alice then entangles the third qubit with her Bell pair qubit, measures both her qubits, and sends the measurement result :math:`\{0, 1\}^{2}` to Bob.
 Bob uses the classical information from Alice to fix up his state and now has his qubit in the state of Alice's original qubit she wanted to transfer.

-Given that Alice's data qubit is labeled 0 and the Bell pair are labeled 1, 2 (Bob having qubit labeled 2) the Quil program performing the transfer is as
+Given that Alice's data qubit is labeled 0 and the Bell pair are labeled 1, 2 (Bob having qubit labeled 2) a Quil program performing the transfer is as
 follows:

 .. code::